-Spin painting is a favorite kids art activity that can be done with a salad spinner or with a commercial spin painter.
-This post shares both fun methods.
+Spin painting is a favorite kids’ art activity that can be done two ways: with a salad spinner or with a commercial spin painter.
+Your kids will LOVE trying either method out!

 Have you tried spin painting with your kids?
 It’s so much fun!

-We’ve done this action art activity with salad spinners quite a bit in the past with good results (including with a toddler art group and later with a classroom full of five and six year olds).
+We’ve done this action art activity with salad spinners quite a bit in the past with kids of all ages with good results.
 Many of us have salad spinners in our homes and the paint washes off easily afterward.

 We recently tried a spin art machine and loved it.